Habergham History, Family Crest & Coats of Arms

 The surname Habergham was first found in Lancashire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1269 when Matthew Habercham held estates in the shire.

 Early History of the Habergham family

-Another 290 words (21 lines of text) covering the years 1455, 1487, and 1551 are included under the topic Early Habergham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Habergham research.
+Another 105 words (8 lines of text) covering the years 1455, 1487, and 1551 are included under the topic Early Habergham History in all our PDF Extended History products and printed products wherever possible.

 Habergham Spelling Variations